Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Results and Discussion

-As shown in Figures~\ref{fig:exp1}, we compare Centralized, Decentralized, and Hybrid QFL across different client counts.

-Full aggregation achieves the lowest loss and the most stable convergence across both datasets and client counts, serving as an upper bound for performance.
-Light-cone aggregation closely matches full aggregation on RSNA (Figure~\ref{fig:exp1_rsna_1}--\ref{fig:exp1_globalmodelrsna}) and remains stable on Kidney (Figure~\ref{fig:exp1_ctkidney_1}--\ref{fig:exp1_globalmodelctkidney}) once the client count increases, while reducing the number of aggregated parameters.
-In contrast, random partial aggregation yields higher loss and greater instability, especially with few clients, underscoring the value of structured selection.
-Accuracy follows the same trend, but differences are smaller due to the binary nature of the task.
+Full aggregation achieves competitive accuracy and stable convergence across both datasets and client counts, serving as an upper bound for performance.
+As shown in Table~\ref{table:aggregation}, Light-cone aggregation closely matches full aggregation on the RSNA Chest X-ray dataset and remains competitive on the Kidney CT-scan dataset even as the client count increases, while reducing the number of aggregated parameters.
+In contrast, random partial aggregation yields greater instability, especially with larger client counts (e.g., 95.9\% at 7 clients on Kidney CT-scan), underscoring the value of structured parameter selection.
+This behavior is also visible in Fig.~\ref{fig:exp1_rsna} and~\ref{fig:exp1_ctkidney}, where the loss curves for the 7-client setting confirm that Light-cone aggregation tracks Full aggregation closely throughout training, while Random aggregation exhibits more fluctuation.

 To quantify the communication impact, we evaluate the total quantum communication volume during training.
 The model contains 3120 trainable parameters, including 36 QNN parameters, and training is conducted over 30 global rounds.
-The total communication volume is defined as

-where $N$ denotes the number of clients, $M$ the number of measurement shots per parameter, and $P$ the number of aggregated parameters per round.
+The total communication volume per training run under Centralized QFL is defined as $R = 3\,TNMP$, consisting of QSA aggregation ($2\,NMP$ per round) and global model redistribution via quantum teleportation ($NMP$ per round); the derivation of these per-round costs is given in Experiment 2. $T = 30$ denotes the number of global rounds, $N$ the number of clients, $M$ the number of measurement shots per parameter, and $P$ denotes the number of aggregated parameters per round.
+Table~\ref{table:communication_exp1} summarizes the communication volume for each aggregation strategy.

-Under Full aggregation, $R_{all} = 187{,}200 N M$.
-Light-cone aggregation reduces the effective parameter count to 3104, resulting in $R_{LightCone} = 186{,}240 N M$.
-Thus, Light-cone aggregation saves $960 N M$ quantum transmissions compared to Full aggregation.
-Although the reduction is modest at the current circuit scale, the communication saving grows proportionally with the number of qubits, circuit depth, and measurement shots.
-In large-scale QNNs with deeper circuits or higher shot requirements, the absolute reduction may become a dominant factor in overall communication cost.
+Although the reduction is modest at the current circuit scale (approximately 0.5\%), the absolute saving grows as the circuit scales.
+In the current 6-qubit, 3-layer brickwork configuration, the light-cone selects 20 of 36 QNN parameters for aggregation.
+If the QNN is scaled to 12 qubits and 6 layers while preserving the brickwork topology and a single dominant $\lambda$ component, the QNN parameter count grows as $Q \times L$ (from 36 to approximately 144), and the excluded parameter count grows proportionally to approximately 64, yielding a saving of approximately $5{,}760\,NM$ quantum transmissions per training run, a fourfold increase over the current setting.
+This suggests that light-cone-based parameter reduction becomes increasingly effective as QNN scale grows.